EricZinda/Perplexity/backlog.md

+Why is performance so much slower?

+- How much does the soup and the salad cost? --> I don't know the way you used: cost
+    - Needs to be cost_v_1() but referencing and?

 - that will be all, thank you
     - should not generate a measure(generic_entity)?
     - Needs to not stop and continue to give the alternative for generic_entity that is not measure()